AutoJenny/blog/docs/reference/workflow/README.md

 1. Configure LLM actions in the database
 2. Map actions to specific stages/substages
 3. Use the universal modular panel for consistency

+### 4. Section Integration
+1. Create and manage sections through the writing stage
+2. Configure section-specific LLM actions and format templates
+3. Use section elements for facts, ideas, and themes
+4. Test section-based workflow with provided curl examples

 ## Best Practices